AryanAhmadChaudhary/Pokemon-Data-Resource-And-Battle-Simulation-MCP-Server/README.md

 # Pokemon Data Resource & Battle Simulation MCP Server

 This project implements an MCP (Model Context Protocol) server providing AI models access to Pokemon data and a battle simulation tool.
-It allows Large Language Models (LLMs) to query comprehensive Pokémon information and simulate turn-based battles with core mechanics like type effectiveness and status effects.
+It allows Large Language Models (LLMs) to query comprehensive Pokemon information and simulate turn-based battles with core mechanics like type effectiveness and status effects.
 The server is designed to be integrated easily with the Claude desktop app.

 ---